The ultimate West Canada Guide

 Calgary – 2 nights

-Calgary is the largest city in Alberta and located very close to the Canadian Rocky Mountains.
-Even if it will be your starting point for your adventures in Banff and Jasper National Park, be sure to plan at least one day in your itinerary to explore this city.
+Calgary is the largest city in Alberta and is located just a short drive from the Canadian Rocky Mountains.
+Even if you’re using it as a starting point for your adventures in Banff and Jasper National Parks, it’s worth setting aside at least one day in your itinerary to explore the city.
+Calgary has a lot to offer, from its vibrant downtown to the stunning views of the surrounding mountains.

 Read next: 5 thing to do in Calgary.